thinkulum/generator-python-cmd/README.md

 * a setup.py script for optionally installing your application's package as a library
 * a <package> directory (renamed to your package name) to contain your application's package files
 * a config directory to house the app's configuration files
-* a tests directory for unit tests using nose2
+* a tests directory for unit tests using pytest
 * a docs directory to contain your documentation, ready to be set up by Sphinx
 * a readme file to hold basic information on installing, using, and contributing to the project
 * an MIT license file